niieani/bash-oo-framework/README.md

 * *optional*: **type system** for object-oriented scripting
 * *optional*: basic classes for the type system, such as *Array* or *String* with useful functions

-Most of the features are modular and it's easy to simply use one of the features, e.g. the named parameters module is self-containeed in one file.
+Most of the features are modular and it's easy to extract them for use without the rest of the framework.
+For example, the named parameters module is self-contained in one file.

 Error handling with exceptions and ```throw```
 ==============================================